My latest offering on Amazon Books.

-I read my first customer review of the book today and it was very encouraging.
-He called it a real page turner and that he couldn’t put it down.
-He paricularly liked the unexpecte twists in the tales.
+I read my first customer review of Strange Dominions today and it was very encouraging.
+He called it a real page turner, stating he couldn’t put it down.
+He particularly liked the unexpected twists in the tales.

 When the book was first published in April its author ranking was over 76,000.
-Five days ago it was ranked as being 46, 080, a jump of over 3o, 000 places toward the top best seller 100.
+Five days later, it was ranked as being 46, 080, a jump of over 30, 000 places toward the top best seller 100.
 Encouraging!

 Strange Dominions has now jumped to 8,075th position on the bestsellers list.
 The 100 bestsellers target is now in sight.

-In a recent popularity poll, Strange Domionions was place in the #3 spot in the paranormal fiction genre.
+In a recent popularity poll, Strange Dominions was placed in the #3 spot in the paranormal fiction genre.

 Please note that at the bottom of each blog page there is a “Comments” box and a “Like” button, should you feel inclined to use them.
 Thank you.